 LIBOR is the basic rate of interest used in lending between banks on the London interbank market and is widely used as a reference for setting the interest rates on loans globally.
 We generally use LIBOR as a reference rate to calculate interest rates under our credit facility agreement.
-In 2017, the U.K.'s Financial Conduct Authority ("FCA"), which regulates LIBOR, announced that it intends to phase out LIBOR by the end of 2021.
+In 2017, the U.K.'s Financial Conduct Authority ("FCA"), which regulates LIBOR, announced that it intended to phase out LIBOR by the end of 2021.
 On March 5, 2021, the FCA announced the dates on which the panel bank submissions for all LIBOR settings will cease, after which representative LIBOR rates will no longer be available.
 The FCA confirmed that all LIBOR settings will cease to be provided by any administrator or no longer be representative as follows: immediately after December 31, 2021, in the case of all GBP, EUR, CHF and JPY settings, and the 1-week and 2-month USD settings; and immediately after June 30, 2023, in the case of the remaining USD settings.

-The U.S. Federal Reserve, in conjunction with the Alternative Reference Rates Committee, a steering committee comprised of large U.S. financial institutions, has identified replacing U.S. dollar LIBOR with a new index, the Secured Overnight Financing Rate, calculated using short-term repurchase agreements backed by Treasury securities.
-The International Swaps and Derivatives Association ("ISDA") issued a statement on March 5, 2021, in response to the announcement by the FCA on the future cessation and loss of representativeness of LIBOR benchmarks.
-ISDA confirmed that the FCA's announcement constitutes an index cessation event under IBOR Fallbacks and Supplements and the ISDA 2020 Fallbacks Protocol for all 35 LIBOR settings.
+The U.S. Federal Reserve, in conjunction with the Alternative Reference Rates Committee, a steering committee comprised of large U.S. financial institutions, has identified replacing USD LIBOR with a new index, the Secured Overnight Financing Rate, calculated using short-term repurchase agreements backed by Treasury securities.
+In response to the announcement by the FCA on the future cessation and loss of representativeness of LIBOR benchmark, the International Swaps and Derivatives Association ("ISDA") issued a statement on March 5, 2021 confirming that the FCA's announcement constitutes an index cessation event under IBOR Fallbacks and Supplements and the ISDA 2020 Fallbacks Protocol for all 35 LIBOR settings.
 As a result, the fallback spread adjustments were fixed as of the date of the announcement.

-The fallbacks will automatically occur for outstanding derivatives contracts that incorporate the IBOR Fallbacks Supplement or are subject to the ISDA 2020 Fallbacks Protocol on the dates immediately after: December 31, 2021, for outstanding derivatives referenced to all EUR, GBP, CHF and JPY LIBOR settings; and June 30, 2023, for outstanding derivatives referenced to all USD LIBOR settings.
+The fallbacks will automatically occur for outstanding derivatives contracts that incorporate the IBOR Fallbacks Supplement or are subject to the ISDA 2020 Fallbacks Protocol immediately after December 31, 2021 for outstanding derivatives referenced to all EUR, GBP, CHF and JPY LIBOR settings, and June 30, 2023 for outstanding derivatives referenced to all USD LIBOR settings.

-We have adhered to the ISDA 2020 IBOR Fallbacks Protocol since January 2021 for outstanding interest rate swap agreements which have interest rates referenced to 1-month USD LIBOR and 3-month USD LIBOR; therefore, the fallbacks will automatically occur on June 30, 2023 as described above.
+We have adhered to the ISDA 2020 IBOR Fallbacks Protocol since January 2021 for outstanding interest rate swap agreements which we have with banks with interest rates referenced to 1-month USD LIBOR and 3-month USD LIBOR settings; therefore, the fallbacks will automatically occur immediately after June 30, 2023 as described above.